flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-phases.md

 Autopilot can be engaged at 100ft above ground or 5 seconds after takeoff, whichever is later.

-At thrust reduction altitude the thrust levers are normally set in the climb thrust detent (CL detent).
-The FMGC is in managed mode at this point guiding the aircraft vertically and laterally along the flight plan.
+At thrust reduction altitude, the thrust levers are normally set in the climb thrust detent (CL detent).
+The FMGC is in managed mode at this point, guiding the aircraft vertically and laterally along the flight plan.

 ## CLIMB Phase